txpipe-shop/sundae-swap/src/audit.typ

       the cases of settings admin and treasury admin updates.
     ],
     recommendation: [
-      Depending on business requirements, device some way that the `authorized_staking_keys` field could be updated.
+      Depending on business requirements, devise some way that the `authorized_staking_keys` field could be updated.
     ],
     resolution: [